-The mission of the W. P. Carey School of Business is to expand the knowledge of business and to educate men and women for managerial leadership through research activities and professional educational programs.
+The mission of the W. P. Carey School of Business reflects a commitment to expand knowledge and educate future business leaders in a world-class learning environment that values thought leadership, real-world applications, technology, global perspective, ethics, and community.
 These programs address issues of importance to future managers in a world characterized by demands for continuous improvements in quality; growing sophistication of information technology; globalized markets; racial, cultural, and gender diversity in the workforce; and a demand for managers with practical, realistic skills.

 Students have many opportunities to supplement their academic experiences.
-The school offers an honors program for academically talented students, an Academic Access Program to assist underrepresented and other targeted students, an international component to provide a variety of international opportunities, an internship program that provides related practical experience, and 18 cocurricular organizations to increase student interaction and learning.
+The school offers an honors program for academically talented students, an international component to provide a variety of international opportunities, an internship program that provides related practical experience, and 22 cocurricular organizations to increase student interaction and learning.

 The school is a member of AACSB International-The Association to Advance Collegiate Schools of Business, the official accrediting organization in the field of business.
-The undergraduate and graduate programs and the School of Accountancy and Information Management are accredited by this organization.
+The undergraduate and graduate programs and the School of Accountancy are also accredited by this organization.

 The school is host to a chapter of Beta Gamma Sigma, a national society that recognizes high academic achievement in AACSB International-accredited schools.
 Selection to Beta Gamma Sigma is the highest scholastic honor a student in business can earn.
+Students in the top seven percent of the junior class and the top ten percent of the senior class are invited for membership every spring.
+For more information about Beta Gamma Sigma, access the Web site at betagammasigma.org, or stop by BA 150.